-Salvage therapy with second (or third) line regimens can achieve responses in approximately 50 percent of these patients, although long-term disease-free survival following the treatment of relapse with chemotherapy alone is unusual.
+Salvage therapy with second (or third) line regimens can achieve responses in approximately 50 percent of these patients, although long-term disease-free survival following the treatment of relapse with chemotherapy alone is less common.
 Selected patients with poor prognosis after first relapse, patients with a second relapse, and patients with progressive disease are candidates for high dose chemotherapy followed by hematopoietic cell transplantation.
 (See "Hematopoietic cell transplantation in classical Hodgkin lymphoma" and "Second and third line chemotherapy regimens and biologic therapy for relapsing or resistant classical Hodgkin lymphoma".)

 In this discussion, the following definitions will apply:

-- Relapse (or recurrence) is the reappearance of disease in sites of prior disease and/or in new sites after initial therapy and attainment of complete response (CR).
+●Relapse (or recurrence) is the reappearance of disease in sites of prior disease and/or in new sites after initial therapy and attainment of complete response (CR).

-- Progression refers to increasing evidence of disease after achieving a stable partial remission.
+●Progression refers to increasing evidence of disease after achieving a stable partial remission.